Africa Prosperity Network to hold international symposium on advancing interoperability in Africa

 The Africa Prosperity Network (APN) is a non-profit organisation founded to advance the vision of “The Africa We Want” as outlined in the African Union’s Agenda 2063, with a particular focus on promoting Africa’s prosperity and economic integration.

-APN is the vehicle that runs the Africa Prosperity Dialogues, an initiative committed to creating the platforms for partnerships among political and business leaders, civil society, academia, and traditional authorities in Africa.
+APN is the vehicle that runs the Africa Prosperity Dialogues, an initiative committed to creating platforms for partnerships among political and business leaders, civil society, academia, and traditional authorities in Africa.

 This is aimed at driving the rapid development of the continent through dialogues and consensus-building on issues of trade, commerce, and strengthening of African economies.